Skip to content

 "Mg-deficiency is followed by a K-deficiency, which cannot be equalized by K alone: a refractory hypokalemia always needs additional Mg supply for its restitution.
 From K, Mg-deficiency a Na/Ca-overload of the cell with aggravating consequences will follow: impaired activity and vitality with electric instability.
 Mg, which is responsible for development of a Ca-overload is also able to restore electrolyte homeostasis by sufficient supply competitively."

-Magnesium is therefore integral to maintain cell wall integrity, electron charge/electrolyte balance, storage of ATP, and calcium channel regulation.
+Magnesium is therefore integral to maintain cell wall integrity, electron charge and balance, storage of ATP, and calcium channel regulation.
 If you lose too much magnesium the cell wall becomes weaker and you are more prone to cell dehydration and electrolyte depletion.
-This leads to platelet stickyness and positive charge (attractive force) - which is low in pH and therefore doesn't supply enough electron flow and fluidity.
-Neither does it provide flexibility to muscle fibres, ligaments and joints.
-We tend to seize up when magnesium and water are in short supply.
+This leads to platelet stickyness and positive charge (attractive force) - correlating with low in pH, which stifles electron flow and fluidity, and hinders flexibility of muscle fibres, ligaments and joints.
+Low magnesium and water therefore interferes with electron flow and charge, causing cramps and involuntary muscle movements.

-The negative charge of slightly alkaline water/plasma produces a repulsion of red blood cells so that they bounce off one another and the blood becomes more fluid, thereby carrying more dissolved oxygen.
-This fluidity is called the Zeta Potential.
-This also allows more nutrients to access blood cells that are free and not clumped together because they have more surface area for absorption potential.
+The negative charge of slightly alkaline water of the blood produces a repulsion of red blood cells so that they bounce off one another as they flow and move freely through the circulation, carrying more dissolved oxygen.
+This fluidity is called the Zeta Potential and allows more nutrients to access blood cells that are free and not clumped together, because they have more surface area for absorption potential.

 Relaxation of Muscle Fibres and Flexibility

 Magnesium has been found to be the most effective natural calcium antagonist and channel regulator.
 After calcium firing to contract muscle fibres, magnesium is used to relax the grip of the calcium.
 This relationship works a bit like a 'zipper' of muscle fibres closing and opening.
 When you are low in magnesium it becomes harder to open the zipper again and relax.
-This is expressed as cramps and locked up muscles and tendons.
+This is expressed as cramps or locked up muscles and tendons in spasm.

 What About Magnesium Tablets and Digestion?